onlinux/freeboard-plugins/README.md

 &nbsp;
 <h1>INSTALLATION</h1>
+<p style="color: #333333;">For installation of any plugins of the collection, proceed as the same as the installation of the actuator.js widget plugin.</p>
 <p style="color: #333333;">Copy the plugin (actuator.js  from github onlinux/freeboard-actuator-plugin) to your freeboard installation, for example:</p>

 <pre style="color: #333333;"><code>$ cp ./actuator.js /freeboard/plugins/